developer0116/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 ## DataPoints

-DataPoints are conceptually the metrics, but with an ADT structure, so they can trace any structured information.
-As a result, they give an ability for external processes other then cardano-node to query the provided runtime state of a node (for example, node's basic information).
+DataPoints gives the ability for processes other then cardano-node to query the provided runtime state of a node.
+DataPoints are equal to metrics, in that they are not written in textual form to a log, but in contrast to metrics they have an ADT structure, so they can trace any structured information.
+As a result, they give the ability for external processes other then cardano-node to query the provided runtime state of a node (for example, node's basic information).